 I was reminded of this very problem while doing some testing in a Large Public Venue lately.
 This LPV had a capacity of 18,000 or so.
-In the first pass of the WLAN design stage a vendor followed the design processes outlined by Andrew Von Nagy’s posts and presentation video andpresentation materials at #WLPC (Wireless LAN Professionals Conference)
+In the first pass of the WLAN design stage a vendor followed the design processes outlined by Andrew Von Nagy’s posts, presentation video and materials at #WLPC.

 All the major vendors use this same type of technique when designing LPV networks.

 The issue in using ONLY the calculation method, is that it is based on the premise of unlimited frequencies.
 It is an algorithm.
 It is merely doing mathematical calculations based on a series of assumptions.
 These are all fine and good.
-But this does NOT have the ability to predict if the aforementioned calculated designs will actually work in the real world.
+But this cannot predict if the aforementioned calculated designs will actually work in the real world.

 In the real world, the methods and techniques defined in the 802.11 standards and protocols trump any calculation you might be using.

-For example; in our last LPV test, the site was designed using the calculation method, with approximate estimations plugged in for number of users, types of devices, types of applications, loading estimates, etc. All together netted a total number of access points to meet the estimated needs.
-These were installed and configured ready to go.
+For example; in our last LPV test, we designed the site using the calculation method, with approximate estimations plugged in for a number of users, types of devices, types of applications, loading estimates, etc. All together netted a total number of access points to meet the estimated needs.
+We installed these and configured ready to go.

-Then the attendees started to arrive.
+Then the attendees arrived.
 The first couple hundred devices on the network received maximum throughput up to the throttled per-device limit.
 Data rates were averaging above 36Mbps.
 All was right with the world.

-But as more and more client devices joined the network, the overall throughput started to decrease, retry rates climbed, CRCs climbed up to 20%, 25%, 30% and higher.
-Then the average data rates started to drop.
-From an average of above 36Mbps, the average soon dropped to below 10Mbps, more than 60% of all data frames on the wireless LAN were now only being transmitted at 6Mbps data rate!
+But as more and more client devices joined the network, the overall throughput decreased, retry rates climbed, CRCs climbed up to 20%, 25%, 30% and higher.
+Then the average data rates dropped.
+From an average of above 36Mbps, the average soon dropped to below 10Mbps, over 60% of all data frames on the wireless LAN were now only being transmitted at 6Mbps data rate!

-Though the airtime never averaged more than 35% – the throughput dropped to the floor.
-From nearing the throttled 10Mbps throughput cap – to a measly <100Kbps!
+Though the airtime never averaged over 35% – the throughput dropped to the floor.
+From nearing the throttled 10Mbps throughput cap–to a measly <100Kbps!

 The Entire time, the coverage was FANTASTIC! – with multiple -50dBm coverage in 5GHz everywhere.
 Yet somehow this wireless network was brought to its knees in a matter of minutes after attendance climbed.

 One other data point to throw in the mix.
-From one location, on one end of the venue, about half way up the seats – I could see 4,500 client devices probing in 5GHz.
+From one location, on one end of the venue, about halfway up the seats–I could see 4,500 client devices probing in 5GHz.
 After walking in a circle the entire venue, twice, the device count only climbed to 5,500.
 So basically, from one location in the bowl, I could ‘see’ over 80% of client devices.
-Kind of makes one go, hmmmm.
+Makes one go, hmmmm.